thelovesmith/Learn-Github/README.md

 ##  Commit Files

-Log the files, and give the log a description (or "message") so you can easily remember what was done
+Another way of thinking of commit, is simply logging the changed files and committing them to the repository, and give the log a description (or "message") so you can easily remember what was done

 - `git commit -m "changed the database structure to allow for an email address for each user"`
 - check your commits with `git log`